How To Keep Your House Cool Without AC

 Windows & Blinds

-Something obvious like whole house fans are great ways to help cool off your home, but in some cases, such as logistical or financial reasons, you want to try and find an alternative.
+Something obvious like whole house fans is a great way to help cool off your home without air conditioning.
+In the case that you can’t have a whole house fan installed, you want to try and find an alternative.
 Luckily, there are plenty on the table.

 For example, take a look at your windows and blinds.
-Specifically, how and when you leave them open.
-If you live in an area where it goes substantially cooler at night, you’d be surprised the benefits you reap by opening the windows when the sun goes down.
+If you live in an area where it goes substantially cooler at night, you’d be surprised by the benefits you reap by opening the windows after sundown.
 This gives you the chance to replace warm air with a cool, refreshing breeze.
 Options such as whole house fans work on a similar principle, just on a more efficient level.
 If you want to combine these for optimal efficiency, start by cracking a window open on the main floor of your home.
 After that, open a window up on the second floor on the other side of your home.
 Turn on a fan here to suck the air out, and you’ll create an effective cycle of air going in and out.